Global and Local Gauge Symmetry in the "Tetrahedron Model": Part II

 Invariance" of space and time (Special Relativity), in which the

-electric charge despite the relative motion of massive
+Invariance of electric charge despite the relative motion

-neutrality of ground-state atomic matter despite the orbital
+electrical neutrality of ground-state atomic matter despite the

-motions of the electrons vs the (relatively) stationary protons.
+orbital motions of the electrons vs the (relatively) stationary

-Accelerated electric charges actually shed the excess energy in
+protons.
+Accelerated electric charges actually shed the excess

-various forms of electromagnetic radiation - radio and TV waves,
+energy in various forms of electromagnetic radiation - radio and

-radar, microwaves, x-rays, even sunlight - while maintaining the
+TV waves, radar, microwaves, x-rays, even sunlight - while

 All electrical charges are the same in magnitude (charge invariance), a global symmetry within the electromagnetic force required by charge conservation and "Noether's Theorem".
 In atomic matter, charge invariance requires the existence of magnetic forces (the "local symmetry current"), to achieve electrical neutrality, while simultaneously balancing the energy accounts of electric charges in relative motion - such that energy is conserved but without changing the invariant value of the electric charge.
 The electrical neutrality of cold, "ground state" atomic matter is the evidence of the local symmetry state, achieved despite the relative (rather than absolute) motion of electrical charges (orbital electrons) - thanks to the compensatory action of magnetic force fields.
 The electromagnetic force provides a paradigm of global-local gauge symmetries for the other forces - either by similarity or contrast.